Japan is the first country in the world to communicate this world-first information about products containing "TAM".

-defytime Science Japan's scientific best advisor Bill Andrews, Ph.D. has worked in the biotech industry for more than over 30 years, focusing the last 20 years on finding ways to extend human lifespan through the intervention of telomere shortening in human cells.
+defytime Science Japan's scientific advisor Bill Andrews, Ph.D. has worked in the biotech industry for more than over 30 years, focusing the last 20 years on finding ways to extend human lifespan through the intervention of telomere shortening in human cells.

 Bill Andrews, Ph.D. earned his Ph.D. in Molecular and Population Genetics at the University of Georgia in 1981.
 He was a Senior Scientist at Armos Corporation and Codon Corporation, Director of Molecular Biology at Codon and at Geron Corporation, and Director of Technology Development at EOS Biosciences.